Dog fighting: Europe

 With the popularity of bull- and bear-baiting, bears needed for such fights soon became scarce.
 With the scarcity of the bear population, the price of bears rose and, because of this, bull-baiting became more common in England over time.
 Bulls who survived the fights were slaughtered afterwards for their meat, as it was believed that the fight caused bull meat to become more tender.
 In fact, if a bull was offered for sale in the market without having been baited the previous day, butchers were liable to face substantial fines.
 Animal fights were temporarily suspended in England when Oliver Cromwell seized power, but were reinstated again after the Restoration.
-Dog fighting, bull-baiting, and bear-baiting were officially outlawed in England by the Humane Act of 1835.
+Dog fighting, bull-baiting, and bear-baiting were officially outlawed in England by the Cruelty to Animals Act 1835.
 The official ban on all fights, however, actually served to promote dog fighting in England.
 Since a small amount of space was required for the pit where a dog fight took place, as compared to the ring needed for bull- or bear-baiting, authorities had a difficult time enforcing the ban on dog fighting.